Reviewable/Reviewable/docs/files.md

 ![reviewable insert code using command palette](images/command_palette.png)

-#### Adding code to existing comment
+#### Adding code to an existing comment

-If you have already started writing a comment, you can click the <i class="icon create codeblock"></i> button in the actions bar and an empty codeblock will appear.
+If you have already started writing a comment, you can click the <i class="icon create codeblock"></i> button in the actions menu and an empty codeblock will appear.
 The way to insert existing code at this point is to use the 'select diff lines' button that appears inside the codeblock.
 This will bring up a pair of text selection pinchers that allow you to indicate the lines you want to insert.
 Once you have made your selection, hit the 'accept selection' button to add the code to your codeblock.

 ![reviewable code suggestions](images/code_suggestions.png)